iAmShorty/mpos-eggdrop-tcl/README.md

 Commands ACL
 ================

-You can set access rights for every command and coin in defined Channels.
+If <code>set command_protect "0"</code> is set to 1 in config, You can set access rights for every command and coin in defined Channels.
 Only set Commands that should be protected in use.
+Here is a basic example.

 <pre>
 set protected_commands {